ossec/ossec-docs/docs/manual/monitoring/process-monitoring.rst

 Detecting USB Storage Usage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Xavier wrote a very interesting article on Detecting USB Storage Usage with OSSEC.
+`Xavier Mertens <http://blog.rootshell.be/2010/03/15/detecting-usb-storage-usage-with-ossec/>`_ wrote a very interesting article on Detecting USB Storage Usage with
+OSSEC.
 He used our policy auditing module for that, but I think USB monitoring can be done in a much easier way with our new :xml:`check_diff` feature.